9ae/ace/characters/vio.md

 Maybe a fortune teller once hold her that she is a curse to those she loves.
 She truly believes there is evil inside her.
 Since since she goes through violent fugue states, she is within reason.

 #### Erik
 Went missing, she assumed he is dead.
+Since her memory of Yule is tainted by the fact that he joined up with the Order.
+Erik symbolizes her time living with the mountain tribe.
+It was the happiest time of her life, and her attachment to the memory of him.

+#### Yule
+She had always looked up to him.
+He was the first person who said they believed in her abilities.
+At first she had a crush on him too.
+But he eventually got a girlfriend, and she gave up on him.
+She considers him as more of an older brother now.
+He has always saw her as a little sister, he had hoped that she'll be a good match for Erik because she kept him in check.

 #### Zaki
-What if their arc is yes they have chemistry.
+What if their arc is shows they have chemistry.
+After they get into quiet a few near death situations together, she too falls under the thrill of being together.
+Though less than Zaki, because she is always in near death situations.
 But Zaki is pursuing your sister.
 It's like when your crush likes your best friend instead.
 That makes Vio a much more active character in this triangle.
 Examples: early seasons Willow.

+*How are they similar?* both are seeking peace after their traumatic childhoods.
+They both want justice for the death of a loved one.

+*Where do they diverge?* Vio wants to forgive, where Zaki wants retribution.

 #### Ada
 Ada reminds Vio of Lessa, in how she jumps in head first.
 They have a few moments of finishing eachother, but they don't interact much during s1.
 They get to know eachother more during s2, whe Vio tries to get Ada to join her cause, and all Ada cares about is partying.